UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/account_creation/index.md

 # Account Creation

 ## Overview
-All UArizona Faculty, Staff, Students, and Affiliates are eligible for HPC accounts free of cost.
+All Arizona Faculty, Staff, Students, and Affiliates are eligible for HPC accounts free of cost.

 If you are considered to be a PI in the University's employee system (EDS) you may establish a PI account.
 PI Accounts are self-sponsored, manage their own HPC group(s), and receive their own time and storage allocations to be shared among group members.
 Staff, students and affiliates must be sponsored by a PI at the PI's discretion to obtain HPC access.
 Users may be a member of more than one HPC group.